 Guy is an Assistant Professor at the political science department at the University of Pennsylvania.
 He specializes in comparative politics, with a regional focus on Sub-Saharan Africa.
 In his work, he applies a variety of methods, including randomized control trials (RCTs), social network analysis and behavioral experiments to study political behavior and political economy of development.
-His most recent work explores the relationship between governance institutions and the provision of public goods and the extent to which information technology innovations can increase political accountability in low-income countries.
 Before coming to Penn, Guy was a Postdoctoral Research Associate at Princeton University and a Research Fellow at the Center for the Study of Development Strategies at Columbia University.

 - Comparative politics